LunarVim/lunarvim.org/docs/languages/swift.md

 ## Configure Lunarvim

-The Lsp, and formatting does not work out of the box.
-To fix this, do the following:
+The `sourcekit` language server is disabled (overridden) by default because of the conflict with `clangd`

 ### Lsp Configuration
 Create a file called `~/.config/lvim/ftplugin/swift.lua`: